Background

 - develop and implement a communication strategy in consultation with stakeholders.

-The Murujuga Research Protocols have been developed by MAC as a set of governing principles and guidelines to ensure research is conducted in a respectful and culturally appropriate manner.
+MAC has developed the Murujuga Research Protocols as a set of governing principles and guidelines to ensure research is conducted in a respectful and culturally appropriate manner.

 ---|---|